Skip to main content

 • To meet minimum entry requirements (matriculation) on the results of the Leaving Certificate, a student must present at least six recognised subjects selected according to course requirements (see Entry Requirements for each course) and must obtain at least Grade H5 in two subjects and Grade O6/H7 in the remaining four subjects.

 • A student may normally combine the results of Leaving Certificate examinations obtained in different years to meet minimum entry requirements.
-This concession applies to to minimum entry requirements registration only; it does not apply to the calculation of points.
+This concession applies to minimum entry requirements registration only; it does not apply to the calculation of points.
 However, it should be noted that students seeking to enter Medicine must meet the minimum entry requirements, including both Leaving Certificate points and Matriculation, in the same sitting of the Leaving Certificate.

 Acceptable subjects